zpschang/zpschang.github.io/_pages/about.md

 ## About Myself

-I love research and hope to do the research work that is beneficial to the world.
+I hope to make a positive impact by conducting research that contributes meaningfully to society.
+My goal is to create knowledge and solutions that benefit the world and inspire others along the way.

-*Last update: 2024.9.20*
+*Last update: 2025.1.2*